 Building a Better Mental Health System

-The current mental health system has been crippled by inadequate funding, lack of leadership, a fragmented system, and delegation of risk.
-Many people have lost services.
+The current mental health system has been crippled by inadequate funding, lack of leadership and accountability.
+It is a fragmented system, with rationed health care ("Managed Care").
+Many people are denied services.
 Persons without Medicaid are being denied access.
 Some people have experienced reductions in services.
 Staffing is inadequate due to budget limitations and non-competitive wages.

-We propose that the current system can be fixed to greatly improve quality, efficiency and accountability to provide a system that truely serves the citizens of Michigan rather than put money in the pockets of statkholders of private companies. .
+We propose that the current system can be fixed to greatly improve quality, efficiency and accountability to provide a system that truely serves the citizens of Michigan rather than put money in the pockets of statkholders of private companies.
+See proposed, strategic changes to the public mental health system:

 Town Hall Meetings